MJR-Mu7/Metroman/README.md

 # Kahawa
-A fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket:
+A PoA blockchain and hub powering the Kahawa network.  :rocket:

 ### Rust Setup